ncsa/Nightingale_real/docs/source/user_guide/software.rst

 ==========

 .. note::
-   You are allowed to install software in spaces you have access to (home, projects).
+   You are allowed to install software in spaces you have write-access to (home, projects).
    When installing any software you should consider the following:

    - Home directory disk usage quotas.
    - Will the software be used by multiple users in my group?
-     Project space is the **recommended** location to install software.
+     Project space is the *recommended* location to install software.
    - Does the desired software have dependencies/requirements?
    - Is the prerequisite software installed?

+.. _installed:

 Installed Software
 -------------------